mchyla/XML2Json/README.md

 # XML2Json
-XML2Json with JFlex and JavaCup
+XML2Json with JFlex and JavaCup.

 To run you need to use these commands: